Emergency Dentist in Federal Way, WA

-If you’re currently dealing with a dental emergency, please contact us immediately.
-Our team will also be able to provide you with instructions on how to take care of your smile until you are able to get to our office.
-To learn more about urgent dental care, we invite you to call now at (253) 838-9314
+Contact us immediately if you’re currently dealing with a dental emergency.
+As your emergency dentist in Federal Way, we will also be able to provide you with instructions on how to take care of your smile until you are able to get to our office.
+To learn more about urgent dental care, we invite you to schedule with us or call now at (253) 838-9314

 Emergency cases come without warning and can be extremely chaotic.
 At 192nd Smiles Dental, we do everything we can to minimize stress in these situations.
 We allocate time in our schedules for emergency appointments so we can always fit you in.
 If you’re unsure if your case is urgent, please call our office to speak with a team member.